pero-jolak/insurance-activity-mkd/README.md

 Here we include the data used in the paper "The short-run impact of COVID-19 on the activity in the insurance industry in the Republic of North Macedonia".
 The paper is available at ???

-The Seasonal ARIMA models are estimated using MATLAB.
+The Seasonal ARIMA models can be estimated using MATLAB.
-An alternative package for SARIMA models: https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html
+An alternative: Python-based environment SARIMA models estimation package: https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html

 The replication data is consisted of: